Apple reveals new Apple Watch SE starting at $329 CAD

 It also includes the same motion sensors as the new Series 8 Watch to support crash detection, which essentially alerts your emergency contact and emergency services if you’re in a crash.
 Similarly, the SE runs on the same S8 chip found on the Series 8, reportedly making it 20 percent faster than the first-gen Apple Watch SE.

+It is ‘Swim-Suitable,” with 50 metres of water resistance and can track your sets in the pool, and map out your route when swimming in open water.

-The second-gen Apple Watch SE starts at $329 CAD for the GPS model and $399 CAD for the GPS+Cellular model.
-The Watch SE is available for pre-order today and comes out on September 16th.
+The second-gen Apple Watch SE starts at $329 CAD for the GPS model and $399 CAD for the GPS+Cellular model and is available in ‘Midnight,’ ‘Starlight’ and ‘Silver’ colourways.
+The Watch SE is available for pre-order today and comes out on September 16th with three months of Apple Fitness+ for free.

 MobileSyrup utilizes affiliate partnerships.
 These partnerships do not influence our editorial content, though we may earn a commission on purchases made via these links that helps fund the journalism provided free on our website.